digital-asset/cn-quickstart/README.md

 ### Port mappings

-You can find port mappings scheme in the Splice LocalNet [documentation](https://docs.sync.global/app_dev/testing/localnet.html).
+You can find the port mappings scheme in the Splice LocalNet [documentation](https://docs.sync.global/app_dev/testing/localnet.html).
 See the [Project structure](sdk/docs/guide/ProjectStructureGuide-20250317.pdf) for more details.

 ## Docker Compose-Based Development for LocalNet